Wayne DeAngelo: Early life

 DeAngelo was born in Trenton, New Jersey.
 He is a fourth-generation Hamilton Township, Mercer County resident of Italian-American descent.
 He lives in the township with his wife Toni and their two daughters.
 DeAngelo attended Steinert High School and the Rupert John Trade School.
 He is the Assistant Business Manager of International Brotherhood of Electrical Workers Local 269.
 DeAngelo is a former Hamilton Township Councilman.
 DeAngelo and John Bencivengo, Hamilton's mayor, served as Grand Marshals of the 2008 Hamilton Township Columbus Day Parade.

 New Jersey Assembly

 DeAngelo was first elected to the Assembly in 2007 winning a close race with his Democratic running mate, incumbent Assemblywoman Linda R. Greenstein against Republicans Adam Bushman and Tom Goodwin and Libertarians Jason M. Scheurer and Ray F. Cragle.
 While Greenstein won 27% of the total vote, DeAngelo eked out a win by getting 821 more votes than third-place winner Goodwin.
 He subsequently won another full term to the Assembly with Greenstein in 2009; since 2011, DeAngelo won re-election with Dan Benson.

+DeAngelo and his newcomer running mate Tennille McCoy defeated Republicans Adam J. Elias and Skye Gilmartin in the 2023 New Jersey General Assembly election.